 ISO 9001 is the international standard that specifies requirements for a quality management system (QMS).
 Organizations use the standard to demonstrate the ability to consistently provide products and services that meet customer and regulatory requirements.

-A unique celebration took place in Marsa on the 7th December, as a young Golden Retriever – Quincy – formally graduated as a fully-fledged Service Dog in the presence of her trainers and sponsors.
+Salvo Grima Group celebrated an unique event on 7th December, as young Golden Retriever – Quincy – formally graduated as a fully-fledged Service Dog in the presence of her trainers and sponsors.